michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 13. at the dividing of the day, in the way, I saw from heaven, O king, shining upon me and upon all who were with me, a light which (was) more excellent than the sun.

-14. And we fell all of us upon the earth; and I heard a voice that said to me in Hebrew, Shaol, Shaol, why persecutest thou me?Shaol, Shaol, mono rodeph ath li?
-It is hard to thee to kick against the pricks!
+14. And we fell all of us upon the earth; and I heard a voice that said to me in Hebrew, Shaol, Shaol, why persecutest thou me?

 15. And I said, Who art thou, my Lord?
 And he said, I am Jeshu Natsroya, whom thou persecutest.